priyankaa-m001/AgriBazar-/README.md

 # AgriBazaar 🌾

-AgriBazaar is a full-stack e-commerce web application built for farmers to buy agricultural equipment, seeds, fertilizers, and pesticides online.
-It was developed as a college project to demonstrate practical skills in PHP and MySQL-based web development.
+Agribazar is full-stack e-commerce web application built for farmers to buy agricultural equipment, seeds, fertilizers, and pesticides online. i developed this project in my second year of collage  to demonstrate practical skills in PHP and MySQL-based web development.

 ## Features